 Clinical depression affects one in five people at some time in their life.

 Please do something about it and seek advice if you think you suffer from clinical depression because most suicides result from people not seeking treatment.
+One thing I highly recommend you try is online therapy or counselling.
+It is convenient, easy and it will help you!

 Can major depression be prevented?

 This question can only be partly answered because some people may be genetically prone to depressive episodes.
-Even if this is the case there are many things that you can do to make depression less likely.
+Even if this is the case, there are many things that you can do to make depression less likely.
 Eating a healthy diet including fish, fruit and vegetables can help as can regular exercise.
 Socialising with friends is also an important factor in helping yourself avoid deep depression.
 Loneliness is one of the main causes of major depression and so it is important not to distance yourself from others.

 The problems and challenges of life affect everyone and it is inevitable that certain negative events will upset you and could cause you to feel depressed.
 Often depression strikes gradually and slowly builds up so it can be difficult to realise you are depressed.
 Others may see it but you may not.